 From a legal perspective, catastrophic injuries describes any injury that hinders a person’s physical or cognitive abilities.
 Examples include spinal injuries, traumatic brain injuries, loss of limbs, paralysis, severe burns, and other life-altering injuries that can fundamentally reduces your ability to be self-reliant.

 A catastrophic injury may require someone to use specialized equipment for the rest of their life.
 Or it may require a remodel of their home so they can more easily take care of themselves.

 We created a short guide for what to do immediately after a car crash.
 But what’s the process after that?

 If you haven’t already, you should always seek medical treatment for your injuries.
 Your injuries may seem minor at first, but it’s always best to have a doctor evaluate you to understand the extent of your injuries.

 If you were sent to a hospital, especially by ambulance, then you should absolutely reach out to a personal injury attorney.
 In contrast, you may not need a personal injury attorney if you only have minor injuries.
 The only way to be sure, however, is to (1) go see a doctor for your injuries and (2) speak with an attorney.
 Most attorneys, including Geiger Legal Group, LLC, provide a free consultation.

-At Geiger Legal Group, LLC, you can expect the following should we handle your personal injury claim:
+At Geiger Legal Group, LLC, you can expect the following if we should handle your personal injury claim: